Chi-Wei-Chu/U-Net-ASPP-PEO/README.md

 This study uses a dataset of 200 annotated SEM images of Plasma Electrolytic Oxidation (PEO) coatings, each with a resolution of 800×800 pixels and a corresponding binary segmentation mask.
 The link of the image data is provided below:

-- **All 200 images refined**: Contains 120 pairs of SEM images and binary masks used for training.
+- **All 200 images**: Contains 120 pairs of SEM images and binary masks used for training.
   [Google Drive link](https://drive.google.com/drive/folders/1TA9XAipXuTeZOXL-kHosGFEmb7UryPmN?usp=sharing)